 Opposite the seating area was a nice office desk with two chairs.
-Upon check-in there was a lovely welcome amenity consisting of sparking water, delicious chocolates, and a welcome letter from the General Manager (we brought the champagne).
+Upon check-in, there was a lovely welcome amenity consisting of sparkling water, delicious chocolates, and a welcome letter from the General Manager (we brought the champagne).

 In the middle of the room, opposite the beds, was a large television and minibar.
 The television had a wide range of free cable options and a good selection of pay-per-view titles.
 There was also a small cupboard with common connections to hook-up your own device.

 The minibar was located just below the TV and featured a good selection of overpriced drinks and snacks.
 This hotel uses a sensor fridge, meaning you can’t remove items for personal storage without being charged.
 Luckily they were able to provide a secondary fridge free of charge for that purpose.

 The bathroom had been completely redone, and looked really good, though still very small (hard to change that in old buildings).
 Something that surprised me was they opted to keep a small bathtub/shower combination rather than installing a large walk-in shower…